 I know—that was a lot of anatomy thrown at you, and I promise that is all the lecturing I have for you today.
 Luckily, you don’t need to worry about the science, as I’ve mixed these motions consistently into the workouts.
 Ultimately, if you first create the mobility in the joints and muscles, you can then start to create that strength in your torso and upper body that enables you to keep that corrected posture throughout your day-to-day.

 In P.volve, you will notice then we may not always be burning out our muscles, or doing all these high energy exercises like many other workout methods.
 While those exercises can be fun and feel instantly gratifying, the truth is that you likely won’t see much benefit to them if you don’t first take the time to master control over your body.
-At the end of the day, just remember to focus intently on your form and all the cues I give you throughout the workouts, as every single one has a specific purpose that culminate in perfecting that posture.
+At the end of the day, just remember to focus intently on your form and all the cues I give you throughout the workouts, as every single one has a specific purpose that culminate in perfecting that posture, helping you achieve your fitness goals.
 Trust in the process-- form first, and functionality will follow.

 Enjoyed this post or have any questions?
 Let us know in the comments!